anuvindhs/Terraform-exam-StudyNotes/README.md

   `init`          - Prepare your working directory for other commands.
   `validate`      - Check whether the configuration is valid / Making sure     syntax is correct.
-  `plan`         - Show changes required by the current configuration / lets us know what terraform will do with the script .
+  `plan`         - Show changes required by the current configuration / lets us know what terraform will do with the script.
   `apply`         - Create or update infrastructure/ deploy Infrastucture.
   `destroy`      - Destroy previously-created infrastructure.
 </br>